Is one of your friends or family members always traveling and working on the road?

 Digital nomads and travel bloggers usually like to travel light, so they might prefer a gift of cash or perhaps a donation to their travel fund instead of a “thing” they have to carry around.

 That being said, some gear and gadgets are more useful than others and make a great gift for an avid traveler or digital nomad.
 Here are a few of my favorites, some of which are on my personal want list too!

-25+ Gift Ideas for Digital Nomads & Travel Bloggers
+25+ Best Gifts for Digital Nomads & Travel Bloggers

 1 An external battery is endlessly useful, especially when you are on the road and using your phone to navigate and take photos.
 Check out the Yoobao and I also like this combo solar charger battery for travelers and digital nomads.
 These can be used to charge a phone, tablet and even some camera batteries.

 2 I personally don’t use a travel towel but others find them useful.
 Travel towels fold up very small, are lightweight, and soak up a huge amount of water.
 They are great for drying long hair, and for drying off after a shower or a swim.
 For the minimalist packer this is a good option, and the larger Wise Owl is a great choice and can double as a beach towel.

 3 Recently I purchased these Eagle Creek Specter packing cubes and I have found them very useful.
 They compress a bit and save some space in the luggage but really they are wonderful because they keep your items organized and easier to find in your bag.

 4 Foldable lightweight tote bags are a fabulous addition for someone who is constantly traveling.
 They can be used to carry lunch and drinks onto a long train ride or to cart groceries to your Airbnb.
 Baggu makes some with cute prints that are very light and pack small.